paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-043-actions-against-persons-committing-bank-fraud-crimes.md

 ## § 4205.
 Rights of declarants; participation in actions, awards
 **(a) In general** A person who has filed a declaration that meets the requirements of sections 4201 through 4204 of this title shall have the rights stated in this section.

-**(b) Civil action** If the Attorney General determines that a cause of action referred to in [section 4201 of this title](./chapter-043-actions-against-persons-committing-bank-fraud-crimes.md#section-4201) based on the declaration should be referred to private counsel pursuant to subchapter III of this chapter, the declarant, after consultation with the Attorney General, shall have the right to select counsel to prosecute the action, and the declarant and the declarant’s counsel shall act in accordance with subchapter III of this chapter.
+**(b) Civil action** If the Attorney General determines that a cause of action referred to in [section 4201 of this title](./chapter-043-actions-against-persons-committing-bank-fraud-crimes.md#section-4201) based on the declaration should be referred to private counsel pursuant to subchapter III, the declarant, after consultation with the Attorney General, shall have the right to select counsel to prosecute the action, and the declarant and the declarant’s counsel shall act in accordance with subchapter III.

 **(c) Criminal conviction**